 If I Have Really Bad Hearing, Will I Need a Big Hearing Aid?

-In the past, hearing aid size has largely been dependent on the degree of hearing loss.
-Those who have more hearing loss require more amplification.
-The power necessary to “crank up the volume” means larger hearing aid receivers and batteries, which in turn drive up the size of the hearing aid.
-As a result, those with severe or profound hearing loss have often been told that they were limited to bulkier and more visible Behind-the-Ear (BTE) or In-the-Ear (ITE) models.
+In the past, hearing aid size was largely dependent on the degree of hearing loss.
+Those with more hearing loss required more amplification.
+The power necessary to “crank up the volume” meant larger hearing aid receivers and batteries, which in turn drove up the size of the hearing aid.
+As a result, those with severe or profound hearing loss were told that they were limited to bulkier and more visible Behind-the-Ear (BTE) or In-the-Ear (ITE) models.

-- Ease of handling Compared with larger BTE and ITE models, smaller hearing aids such as RICs require greater patient dexterity and visual acuity for daily handling, maintenance, and usage.
+- Ease of handling, Smaller hearing aids such as RICs require greater patient dexterity and visual acuity for daily handling, maintenance, and usage compared to larger BTE and ITE models

 In short, even if your hearing loss is significant, you may no longer be limited to “big” hearing aids.
-Nevertheless, when looking for the ideal hearing aids for you, it is important to evaluate multiple aspects of your lifestyle and hearing needs beyond the simple measure of hearing aid size.
-With that in mind, your hearing care professional is the best person to recommend the most suitable options for you.
+Nevertheless, it is important to evaluate multiple aspects of your lifestyle and hearing needs beyond the size of the hearing aid.
+Whatever your needs, a hearing care professional is the best person to recommend the most suitable options for you.